RogerHuba/roger_python_guide/class_36/facilitator.md

     return is_str_pan
 ```

-## Chalenge #2 (35 Min)
+## Group Chalenge #3 (30 Min) - Review (10 Min)

-Given a LL and an int, delete all nodes where the node value is > the given int.
+Given a LL and an int, write a function that deletes all nodes where the node value is > the given int.

 (ll, 18)